Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Asking a sailor to pick the best sailboat brands is like asking a car enthusiast to pick the best sports car.
 Boaters are connected to their boats and share a personal attachment to them that goes beyond the practical.
 Boats are close to living things.
 For millennia, sailors have personified their vessels and labeled them “she.”
 Whatever pronouns you choose to use with your boat, there is no doubt that he or she will earn a special place in your heart.

 So how does a humble writer go about breaking down the “best” sailboat manufacturers?
 Is it of all time?
-Or only companies still producing boats today?
+Or are only companies still producing boats today?
 We must set some limits, and they will no doubt seem arbitrary–but here they are.

 So what makes a boat “the best.”
 The best boat for you is not going to be the best boat for the next guy.
 There’s simply no way to define what the best manufacturers are going to be.
 The reason we chose these boats are specified below.
 It’s not arbitrary, but, at the same time, you don’t have to agree with them.

 Finally, nearly all of the brands listed below have one thing in common—you can still buy a new vessel from their yard.
 In the world of boating, it’s not uncommon to purchase a vessel that has been out of production for decades.
 There are hundreds, probably thousands, of great manufacturers who went out of business during major economic downturns.
-Building boats is always a tricky business, but with the economy suffers no one buys new boats.
+Building boats is always a tricky business, but with the economy suffering no one buys new boats.

 5 Best Coastal Cruiser Sailboat Makers